aspectron/cargo-nw-book/src/introduction.md

 The goal of this tool is to simplify and automate the creation of redistributable packages, which in many cases can be an extremely tedious and a challenging process.

+---

+If you find this software useful, please consider supporting our development on Patreon.
+Your support allows us to improve and further customize this software for fellow developer needs.
+Please visit our website [https://aspectron.org](https://aspectron.org) more information.